cloudtruth/config-catalyst/README.md

 To run unittests, run `pytest` from within your virtualenv.

 Pre-commit is installed in this repo and should be used to verify code organization and formatting.
 To set it up, run `pre-commit install` in your virtualenv

+# Known issues
+1. On Mac OSX the "{PWD}" in the "docker run -v ${PWD}/files:/app/files" command argument may not be reliable.
+Replace "{PWD}" with a fully qualified path.

 # Contributing
 Issues, pull requests, and discussions are welcomed.
 Please vote for any issues tagged with [needs votes](https://github.com/cloudtruth/config-catalyst/issues?q=is%3Aissue+is%3Aopen+label%3A%22needs+votes%22)